JuliaPlots/Plots.jl/README.md

 Plotting interface and wrapper for several plotting packages.

-#### This is under development... please add your wishlist for the plotting interface to issue #1.
+Please add wishlist items, bugs, or any other comments/questions to the issues list.

+## Installation

 First, clone the package, and get any plotting packages you need: